BranislavModriansky/peregrin/README.Docker.md

 ```bash
 ls
 ```
+> [!IMPORTANT]

-**Importnant:** Make sure that the container will be exposed at the correct network port, corresponding to the one listed when running the `app.py` script
+> Make sure that the container will be exposed at the correct network port, corresponding to the one listed when running the `app.py` script

 3. Build the docker image.